tdrussell/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-12-20
+  - Support HunyuanVideo-1.5.
+Currently only T2I and T2V training is supported.
+  - Add grad norm logging when using GenericOptim.
 - 2025-11-29
   - Change license to GPL-3 so I can use ComfyUI code.
 Going forward, model implementations will use ComfyUI backend code whenever possible.
     - ComfyUI submodule has been added.
 Make sure to run ```git submodule update``` after pulling.